 Aside from just morbid interest alone, there are also events going on all year round that may require a costume or two for the common individual.
 If you need a Santa suit for Christmas, a mask for Mardi Gras, or materials to help build your cosplay for the next convention, Halloween Club has its doors open daily.
 From fangs and colorful wigs to decorative furnishings and nerdy accessories, Halloween Club has a little something for everyone.

 Without this fun and macabre community, Halloween Club would be a much lesser and temporary shop.
 Due to the love and support from customers, Halloween Club remains after 30 years as a recognizable fixture to all those who dwell in the Los Angeles and Orange County areas.
 The annual Spook Show further embodies this eerie community by allowing other small business owners to display their wares and connect with new customers with their own personal novelties and delights.
 It is a chance to step away from the shadows and bring to light their peculiar and wondrous brand.
 All kinds can be seen at Spook Show, from crimson-soaked gore to the beautiful and gothic, there proves to be a little something for everybody and spirit to enjoy.

 If you’re looking for something in particular or just want a sneak peek at what Halloween Club has to offer, take a look at our online catalog which features a little something for everyone.
 Since the site is catalog only, it’s a good idea to prepare a shopping list before visiting our retail stores.
-As April 7th draw nears, you might even find the store redesigned here and there in order to prepare for our 6th Annual Spook Show, a free Halloween event open to all.
-However, if you need your horror fix now, Halloween Club will always be here for you.
+Count on Halloween Club for your daily horror fix.